bauerindustries/todos-rest-api/README.md

 * Delete to-do item/s: DELETE https://todos-rest-api-demo.onrender.com/todos/id

 ## Security
-CORS: Access-Control-Allow-Origin' from the domain of the Front-end GUI (below) only.
+CORS: Access-Control-Allow-Origin from the domain of the [Front-end GUI](https://todos-rest-api-demo.onrender.com/todos) only.

 ## Hosting:
 The API is running [here](https://todos-rest-api-demo.onrender.com/todos) on Render.